Rosenberg2002/P2P-STA_fe/README.md

 4. Open the previous terminal:
    - From the MENU, select **2.
 Download Files**.
    - Enter the `.torrent` file name (e.g., `filename.torrent`) and press Enter.
 5. The file will begin downloading.
+And appears to the `storage` folder after succeeded.

 ---